Enchilada

 Pro Tips

-- Store sauce separately from tortillas if possible to prevent sogginess
+- Store sauce separately if possible to maintain tortilla texture

 Origin & Heritage